LezWatch/wordcamp-US-2017/markdown.md

 (Image of the stats?)

 Note: Meanwhile, we'd discovered that with the volume of data we had, we needed to shape it into something meaningful.
 The raw stats had to be available somehow.
-I knew from experience that calculating percentages pie chars can be computationally expensive when you do it live, but I also knew I could make it pretty with bar charts and graphs if I used Chart.js and templates.
+I knew from experience that calculating percentages pie charts can be computationally expensive when you do it live, but I also knew I could make it pretty with bar charts and graphs if I used Chart.js and templates.